Find out how we are introducing a new timetabling system, processes and policies to boost staff and student experience.

 • Continuation of business: a modern timetabling system will replace our existing system ensuring the University can continue to run effectively.

-• Staff capacity savings (revenue): the new system will ensure timetabling activity can continue without the need for a manual operation or significant numbers of extra timetabling staff.
+• Staff capacity savings (revenue): the new system will ensure timetabling activity can continue without the need for a return to more manual processes, which would require significant numbers of additional staff to support key timetabling tasks.

 • Staff capacity savings (time): timetabling colleagues will be freed up from duplication of work and the intensive work required to manage legacy systems.